CTSRD-CHERI/morello-llvm-project/clang/docs/CHERIseed.rst

 3. Raise SIGTRAP if the process has an attached tracer.
 4. Terminate the process.

-This can be configured at runtime.
+This can be configured at compile time and/or at runtime as explained below:

+1. To configure control checks at compile time, use the clang option ``-fsanitize-cheriseed-checks`` while compiling.
+It takes a comma separated list of options which controls various checks.
+This configuration type enables control checks which is common for the entire source file.
+2. To configure control checks at runtime use ``__cheriseed_control_checks()`` API.
+The first argument specifies if the checks set in the second argument are to be enabled or disabled.
+A check configuration chosen at runtime always overrides the configuration requested at compile time.
+In single threaded environments, this configuration type enables the ability to specify control checks for certain sections of code within the source file.
 The API ``__cheriseed_control_semantics()`` enables or disables all CHERI semantics at once.
-To fine-grain control which checks are performed at runtime use ``__cheriseed_control_checks()`` API.
-The first argument specifies if the checks set in the second argument are to be enabled or disabled.

 .. note::

-  Disabling CHERI semantics for some short scope will likely produce unexpected results.
+  Be careful while disabling CHERI semantics for some short scope in multi-threaded use case, since it will likely produce unexpected results.

 The environment variable ``CHERISEED_CHECKS`` can be used to control how CHERIseed behaves without the need to recompile the application.
-It takes a comma separated list of options which control various checks.
+It takes same format of options as compile time configuration.

 The recognized options are:

 * ``TAG``: controls whether tag checks are executed
 * ``BOUNDS``: controls whether bounds checks are executed
-* ``ALIGNMENT``: controls whether alignment of capabilities are checked
+* ``ALIGNMENT``: controls whether alignment of capabilities are checked.
+This option is not available for compile time configuration.
 * ``PERMS``: controls whether permission checks are executed
 * ``ALL``: enables all checks
+* ``HELP`` or ``help``: displays control checks which are available.

 To opt out a check simply prefix it with a ``-`` character.